DanielBarie/FritzingBuild/README.md

 So I decided to try this with a newer release of Ubuntu, here we go.

 # Alternatives?
 I went for Ubuntu because of the LTS release and because I wrongly assumed having an easier build process.
 Boy, was I mistaken.
+Don't choose 22.04 LTS, because Qt is 6.2.4.
+Fritzing 1.0.2 depends on Qt > 6.5.2.
+Don't choose Ubuntu 23.10 because, guess what, it's running ```Using Qt version 6.4.2 in /usr/lib/x86_64-linux-gnu```
 When focusing on LTS, we might as well take Debian Bookworm (five years from mid 2023 on).
+But this also uses Qt 6.4.2.
+So having the correct version of Qt is the main issue...

 # How ?
 We'll set up a sufficiently beefy VM and get going in there.
 No containerized building.